-For this, let’s use the currently infamous video, ?Officer Go-F***-Yourself.?
+For this, let’s use the currently infamous video, Officer Go-F***-Yourself.
 The officer in Ferguson appeared at a peaceful protest late one night in August.
-He approached a group of young adult protesters with an assault weapon drawn, pointed it at them, and he told them that if they did not return to their homes, he would ?f***ing kill? them.
+He approached a group of young adult protesters with an assault weapon drawn.
+He pointed it at them and he told them that if they did not return to their homes, he would “f***ing kill them”.

 In the world of law enforcement, this kind of behavior on the part of an officer is absolutely improper and illegal.
 The protest was peaceful.
 The young adults weren’t causing any harm or exhibiting disorderly behavior.
 Even if they were, threatening protesters in such a crude manor is clearly unacceptable in a free society.

 Had this happened 10 years ago, it might have gone completely unnoticed.
 The officer in question may have gotten away with blatantly making death threats to civilians.
 Not to mention, the only evidence from the protesters would’ve turned into a game of he said, she said.
 However, because one of the protesters was smart enough to take out their cell phone and document the entire confrontation, the officer was suspended.
 The Ferguson Police Department saw the events exactly as they transpired and his guilt was indisputable.
 This, in itself, is revolutionary, and is an indication of how much power mobile video evidence can have in the courtroom.